ianballard/aws-prod-ready/README.md

 The template is designed with a serverless architecture in mind, utilizing AWS API Gateway for creating, publishing, and managing APIs, AWS Lambda for running your code without provisioning or managing servers, and DynamoDB as a managed NoSQL database.

+### Latency-based Multi-region and Fail-over Support with DNS Health Checks

+The template provides a robust mechanism to ensure optimal user experience and high availability by utilizing AWS Route53 for latency-based routing and DNS health checks.

+This feature is designed to deliver your application with minimal latency and enhanced reliability.
+By hosting your application in multiple AWS regions, latency-based routing allows Route53 to direct user requests to the region that provides the lowest latency, ensuring faster load times for your users.

+Alongside latency-based routing, DNS health checks are used to monitor the health and performance of your application's endpoints.
+If an endpoint becomes unhealthy - for instance, in case of a regional outage or an issue with your application - Route53's failover mechanism is triggered.

+The failover routing policy automatically redirects the traffic to a healthy region, thereby ensuring uninterrupted availability of your application.
+This feature makes it possible to provide reliable service to your users, even in the face of unforeseen outages or performance issues.

+This combination of latency-based routing and DNS health checks provides an efficient multi-region strategy, enhancing the resilience and performance of your infrastructure.

 ### Event-Driven Architecture